Last Updated on June 10, 2021 by Julia Wilson

-The cat’s belly button doesn’t look the same as ours, which can be an innie or an outie, whereas the cat’s is smooth with a slight indentation.
-The belly button can be difficult to find under their thick layer of fur.
-Dark cats have a more visible belly button than a light coloured cat, which tends to blend in with the paler skin colour.
+The cat’s belly button doesn’t look the same as ours, which can be an innie or an outie, whereas the cat’s belly button is smooth with a slight indentation.
+The belly button can be difficult to find beneath the thick layer of fur.
+Dark cats have a more visible belly button than a light coloured cat, which tends to blend in with the pale skin colour.

 Each fetus has its own placenta and umbilical cord.
 So, if there are four fetuses, there will be four placentas, the only exception to this rule is if two of the fetuses are identical twins, in which case they will share a placenta.

 Shortly after the kitten is born, the queen’s uterus will begin to contract again, and the placenta will be delivered.
 At this point, the kitten is still attached to the placenta and may still be receiving blood and oxygen.
-One he takes his first breath of air, the queen will bite or lick the cord until it detaches from the kitten, the placenta will be eaten.
-A short stump will remain attached to the kitten, which will slowly dry and shrivel up.
+One he takes his first breath of air, the mother cat severs the umbilical cord with her teeth and eats the placenta.
+A short umbilical stump remains attached to the kitten, which will slowly dry and shrivel up.
 By the third day, this stump will fall off.

-A cat’s belly button is flat and does not protrude like an outie belly button.
-If it does, the cat may have an umbilical hernia, which is an opening in the abdominal muscles that allows the contents of the abdomen to pass through the opening.
-Signs of an umbilical hernia include umbilical swelling, pain, vomiting, loss of appetite and depression.
+Cats don’t have outies or innies like human belly buttons, if it does, the cat may have an umbilical hernia, which is an opening in the abdominal muscles that allows the contents of the abdomen to pass through the opening and cut off blood flow.
+Signs include umbilical swelling, pain, vomiting, loss of appetite and depression.
 Surgery is required to correct umbilical hernias.

 Umbilical infections can also develop in newborn kittens.
 Signs of an infected umbilical infection include redness, swelling, and oozing pus.
 This is a potentially life-threatening situation and needs to be treated by a veterinarian urgently.